LuXCaesium/Obsidian_Brain/Database Fundamentals.md

 **Consistency**:
 > Application-specific guarantee; a transaction should only take the database from one valid state to another valid state.
 This is a weakly defined property, and is controlled by the user.

+**Isolation**:
+> Defines when the changes to the database state may become visible.
+Essentially multiple concurrently executing transactions should be able to run without interference and with the same outcome as running them sequentially.

+**Durability**:
+> Once a transaction has been committed, the database state must be persisted to disk and able to survive power outages, system failures & crashes.